neuropoly/intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.md

 ### Add users

 To grant access to a lab member, [as above](#add-extra-devices), ask the lab member to generate an ssh key using `ssh-keygen` and have them send you the *public key*.
-Save it to a file `id_rsa.zamboni.pub` and add them with
+Save it to a file `firstnamelastname.pub` and add them with

 ```
-cat id_rsa.zamboni.pub | ssh git@data.neuro.polymtl.ca keys add zamboni
+cat firstnamelastname.pub | ssh git@data.neuro.polymtl.ca keys add firstnamelastname
 ```

 You can also paste the key in, followed by `ctrl-d`; this looks like:

 ```
-ssh git@data.neuro.polymtl.ca keys add zamboni
+ssh git@data.neuro.polymtl.ca keys add firstnamelastname
 ```

 The output looks like:
 ```
 Enter passphrase for key '/home/kousu/.ssh/id_rsa.github':
 please supply the new key on STDIN (e.g. cat you.pub | ssh gitolite@git.example.com keys add @laptop).
-ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAID11N3hQpJP4Okivd5xO3N0CuO24ioMwXYv+l/1PM/+z zamboni@laptop
+ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAID11N3hQpJP4Okivd5xO3N0CuO24ioMwXYv+l/1PM/+z firstname.lastname@polymtl.ca
-Added SHA256:hwil2tmaw/prgIBX5odO8vOAj2i38gPrUGjGZnnkVvo : zamboni.pub
+Added SHA256:hwil2tmaw/prgIBX5odO8vOAj2i38gPrUGjGZnnkVvo : firstnamelastname.pub
 ```

-You **should** use the person's @polymtl.ca email address as their username.
-However [there is a bug](https://github.com/kousu/gitolite-mods/issues/3), so just use "firstname.lastname".
-Once someone is inscribed they can add and remove their own keys without having to know their username.
-We will migrate all the usernames when that bug is fixed; it won't affect much, since these usernames are entirely server-side.
+You should use the person's full name as their username, in the form `firstnamelastname`, with no spaces or periods or anything.
+It's essentially an arbitrary string that the user doesn't really need to know, since everyone is authenticated using just their public/private keys without supplying a username.
 The only time users see them is when they run `info` or use `perms`.
+We would **like** to use the format firstname.lastname@polymtl.ca, but [there is a bug](https://github.com/kousu/gitolite-mods/issues/3), so just use `firstnamelastname`.
+Once someone is registered they can add and remove their own keys without having to know their username.

 ### Permissions